-In May we broadcast live from the Grand East Anglian Run returned for its biggest year yet and once again KLFM was heavily involved.
-Over 2000 people ran, jogged and walked the 10K race through the streets of King's Lynn and KL.FM broadcast live from the start/finish line.
-KL.FM journalist Jake Watson also ran the race for local charity Scotty's Little Soldiers.
+The Grand East Anglian Run returned for its biggest year yet and once again KLFM was heavily involved.
+Over 2000 people ran, jogged and walked the 10K race through the streets of King's Lynn.
+KL.FM's Ryan Taylor and Jake Watson also ran the race.